Qiskit/RFCs/0015-estimator-interface.md

 1. _Performance._ Given that `QuantumCircuit` hashing should be avoided and circuit equality checks can be expensive, we should move away from an interface that necessitates performant primitive implementations to go down this path.
 As one example, qubit-wise commuting observables like `"IZZ"` and `"XZI"` can both be estimated using the same simulation/execution, but only if the estimator understands that they share a base circuit.
 As a second example, when the circuits need to be seriazed before they are simulated/executed (e.g. runtime or pickling-for-multi-processing), it puts the onus on the primitive implementation to detect circuit duplications.

-Here is why the detailed section of this proposal suggests "transposing" the signatureß and using array-based arguments with broadcasting:
+Here is why the [Detailed Design](#detailed-design) section suggests "transposing" the signatureß and using array-based arguments with broadcasting:

  1. Transposing the signature will make it obvious what the primitive intends to do with each circuit.
  2. Transposing the signature will let us introduce and reason about the notion  "primitive unit of work", and carry it to other primitives.